- Chevrolet Equinox car insurance costs an average of $1,588 per year, $794 for a 6-month policy, or $132 per month.

 - Safe drivers have cheaper Equinox insurance.
 Too many at-fault accidents can raise rates, potentially up to $2,182 per year for a 20-year-old driver and even as much as $472 per year for a 60-year-old driver.

 - Get cheaper rates by researching discounts.
-Discounts may be available if the policyholders are senior citizens, are military or federal employees, belong to certain professional organizations, are away-from-home students, are good students, or many other discounts which could save the average driver as much as $270 per year.
+Discounts may be available if the policyholders are senior citizens, are military or federal employees, belong to certain professional organizations, are away-from-home students, are good students, or other discounts which could save the average driver as much as $270 per year.

 - Raise your credit for better rates.
 Having an excellent credit rating above 800 could save around $249 per year over a lower credit score of 670-739.
 Conversely, a not-so-perfect credit rating could cost up to $289 more per year.